AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 >[!TIP]
 >
->* To distinguish between custom fields used for Platform segments and other custom fields within [!DNL Salesforce] you could include a recognizable prefix or suffix when creating the custom field.
+>* To distinguish between custom fields used for Platform audiences and other custom fields within [!DNL Salesforce] you could include a recognizable prefix or suffix when creating the custom field.
 For example, instead of `test_segment`, use `Adobe_test_segment` or `test_segment_Adobe`
->* If you already have other custom fields created in [!DNL Salesforce], you can use the same name as the Platform segment, to easily identify the segment in [!DNL Salesforce].
+>* If you already have other custom fields created in [!DNL Salesforce], you can use the same name as the Platform segment, to easily identify the audience in [!DNL Salesforce].

 >[!NOTE]
 >
 >* Objects in Salesforce are restricted to 25 External fields, see [Custom Field Attributes](https://help.salesforce.com/s/articleView?id=sf.custom_field_attributes.htm&type=5).
->* This restriction implies that you can only have a maximum of 25 Experience Platform segment memberships active at any time.
+>* This restriction implies that you can only have a maximum of 25 Experience Platform audience memberships active at any time.
->* If you have reached this limit within Salesforce, you must remove the custom attributes from Salesforce that were used to store the segment status against older segments within Experience Platform before a new **[!UICONTROL Mapping ID]** can be used.
+>* If you have reached this limit within Salesforce, you must remove the custom attributes from Salesforce that were used to store the audience status against older audiences within Experience Platform before a new **[!UICONTROL Mapping ID]** can be used.

 #### Gather [!DNL Salesforce CRM] credentials {#gather-credentials}